Designing and evaluating programming languages: Dagstuhl trip report

 One idea that emerged is that learnability appears to concern the complexity of abstractions embedded in a language.
 For example, consider indefinite loops, which require someone to reason about potentially infinite executions of a block of code.
 What about this possibility of the infinite is hard and why is it hard?
 We need methods to discover these hard concepts in languages, so that we can precisely define what is irreducibly difficult about them.

 There appear to be many ways to mitigate abstraction complexity.
 One way is to reduce the complexity of an abstraction.
-We don’t really know what this means, but intuitively, we know that simply eliminating a feature from a language removes a set of difficulties, and adding them adds difficulties.
+We don’t really know what complexity means, but intuitively, we know that simply eliminating a feature from a language removes a set of difficulties, and adding them adds difficulties.
 One can also reduce the formality of language abstractions, which may reduce some kinds of complexity, but increase others.
 It’s a fascinating open question.

 Another way to mitigate difficulty is at the tool level, reducing complexity by creating tooling that either hides complexity, or resolves a difficulty through better information or feedback.
 For example, more detailed error messages can help clarify a language’s semantics.